 We are unable to return dogs because we contract out our 'out of hours' service.
-Extra fees will apply, as stated below.
+Extra fees will apply, as stated above.

-If you report your dog missing to us and the 'out of hours' service has already collected your dog, the dog must remain in our kennels until the next working day, for example, Monday morning.
+If you report your dog missing to us and the 'out of hours' service has already collected your dog, the dog will remain in our kennels until the next working day, for example, Monday morning.
 This is because owners have to pay the fees first.
-Fees can be paid during office hours at our reception at Mansion House.

-If you are the owner of the stray dog, a Community Warden will discuss with you the exact cost that you will have to pay before you collect your dog.
-Payment must be made in full.
-You can pay in cash or with debit or credit card.
-Payments can only be made at Mansion House reception.
-Staff will give you a receipt for payments made.
+If you are the owner of the stray dog, an Environmental Enforcement Officer will discuss with you the exact cost that you will have to pay before you collect your dog.
+You must pay the full amount with a debit or credit card.
+The Officer dealing with your dog, will tell you where to make the payment and will give you a receipt for the payment made.